okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 1. Parse arguments given from the command line to provide the config path.
 2. Read that config and use it.

-From prior experience, I had an inkling on what to Google for (file readers, command line parsing, etc in Deno) so I went to work and found the `parse` module and built in `readFileSync` from the `std` library were what I needed.
+From prior experience, I had an inkling on what to Google for (file readers, command line parsing, etc in Deno) so I went to work and found the `parse` module and built-in `readFileSync` from the `std` library were what I needed.

 Let's make a script file and see it in action: